-7 creative marketing strategies for your restaurant or café
+7 creative marketing strategies and tactics for your restaurant or café

 Great creative marketing comes from thought and insight, particularly when you run a small restaurant business or café.
 Need some ideas and inspiration on how to market yourself?
-From the BBC to a local Marrickville favourite, let’s explore the marketing strategy basics.
+From the BBC to a local Marrickville favourite, let’s explore the best marketing strategy basics or restaurants or cafés.

 1. Know your business vibe

-The more you know about Why You vs Someone Else, the greater your chances of attracting new customers and holding onto your loyal faithfuls.
+The more you know about why customers go to you vs someone else, the greater your chances of attracting new customers and holding onto your loyal faithfuls.
 So before you pay a designer or write a post on your Facebook page or upload a snap to Instagram, have a think:

 · Know exactly what you offer